anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We are made wise not by the recollection of our past, but by the responsibility for our future.
+Quote: Happiness resides not in possessions, and not in gold, happiness dwells in the soul.

-By: Bernard Shaw
+By: Democritus